ToF-/Domain/README.md

 `This` `readsPrec` is a bit more complicated: it is chaining computations on the list monad, reading first a `Category`, then a comma (and discarding it), then a `Double` value.
 Chaining these three parsers ensures that the evaluation will result in an empty list as soon as one of the three parsers returns an empty list.

-☞ /(To illustrate the effect of failure in a chain of list actions try this expression in ghci:/ `[1,2,3] >>= \n -> [n,n*10,n*100] >>= \m -> [m*m,m*m*m]` /then try it again, replacing any of the three lists by the empty list.)/
+☞ *(To illustrate the effect of failure in a chain of list actions try this expression in ghci:*
+`[1,2,3] >>= \n -> [n,n*10,n*100] >>= \m -> [m*m,m*m*m]`
+*then try it again, replacing any of the three lists by the empty list.)*

 We can try our transaction parser on ghci: